 More people want to consume content on their terms, and that suggests why 32% of Americans are tuning it to listen to a podcast each month.
 As if that’s not enough, they’re tuning in to listen to their favorite shows as they go about their day.
 Take a look:

 Breaking into podcasting to expand your audience reach isn’t as hard as it seems.
 As one of the benefits of podcasting is that it is easy to get started, even with little or no experience.
 Before you launch your podcast, start by appearing as a guest on podcasts where your target audience tunes in to listen.
-Podcasts work well for your Awareness stage content.
+Podcast production work well for your Awareness stage content.

 Since you’re interacting with a new audience for the first time, start this relationship by sharing content that you’ve used to build awareness to help you connect with them and keep them interested in wanting to know more about you.